TLC: Tables, Ladders & Chairs (2010): Preliminary matches

 The actual pay-per-view opened with a triple threat ladder match for the Intercontinental Championship involving Dolph Ziggler defending against Kofi Kingston and Jack Swagger.
 Ziggler was the first to climb a ladder only to be stopped by Kingston and Swagger.
 Ziggler performed a leg drop bulldog on Kingston onto a ladder, which Swagger was laid outunder.
 With all three men down, Ziggler's manager Vickie Guerrero attempted to climb the ladder.
 Kingston tried to tip her off the ladder but was stopped by Swagger.
 Swagger applied an ankle lock on Kingston whilst he was trying to climb the ladder.
 Ziggler attempted to grab the title but was stopped by Kingston, Ziggler locked in the sleeper hold on him at the top of the ladder, but Kingston managed to escape.
 Kingston tried to grab the title but when Swagger arrived up the ladder, both of them unhooked the title and it fell.
 Ziggler took the opportunity to retrieve the title and retained the championship.

-Next, the tag team tables match between LayCool (Layla and Michelle McCool) and The Divas of Doom (Beth Phoenix and WWE Divas Champion Natalya) was contested.
-Phoenix and Natalya wasted little time as they brought in the customized pink table which featured a caricature drawing of Lay-Cool.
+Next, the tag team tables match between LayCool (Layla and Michelle McCool) and Beth Phoenix and Natalya was contested.
+Phoenix and Natalya wasted little time as they brought in the customized pink table which featured a caricature drawing of LayCool.
 McCool and Layla dominated the duo for a while, they tossed Phoenix out of the ring and focused on Natalya.
 McCool attempted to put Natalya through one of the standard tables only for Phoenix to come to her rescue.
 Phoenix and Natalya picked Layla up ready to put her through the table but McCool knocked the table over.
 Later, Natalya applied a double sharpshooter on Layla and McCool whilst Phoenix prepared the caricature table.
 McCool and Layla gained control and attempted a double superplex on Natalya but Natalya pushed the two onto the customized table and performed a splash, which broke the table and The Divas of Doom won the match.

 After that, The WWE Tag Team Championship match was contested.
 The champions Santino Marella and Vladimir Kozlov faced The Nexus members Justin Gabriel and Heath Slater.
 The match went back and forth with Gabriel and Slater tagging in and out regularly.
 Eventually, Gabriel and Slater were disqualified when fellow Nexus member Michael McGillicutty interfered.
 Afterward, the rest of the Nexus attacked Marella and Kozlov until Nexus leader Wade Barrett arrived with a steel chair and attacked the two with it.